The NSG is the central forum for communication with the Regional Groups. The NSG membership is made up of:

 - Regional Group representatives;

-- Members of national organisations committed to the progression and support of care-experienced individuals through further and higher
+- National organisations committed to the progression and support of care-experienced individuals through further and higher

 The NSG’s efforts are focused on understanding and responding to the needs of professionals across the country in a systematic way.
 Its main purpose is to facilitate national collaboration to help Regional Groups do what they cannot do on their own.

 Priya Clarke, University of Hertfordshire

 Priya has over 6 years of experience working with Looked after Children from across East London and has worked closely with Advice and Guidance other key teams at the university to support students on their journey through university.
 Priya also works with London local groups to promote and support collaboration work.

 NSG Vice Chair (Conference)